List of Taiwanese automakers: Formosa Automobile

 Formosa Automobile manufactured Daewoo vehicles from 2003 until the end of 2006.
 About 29,500 cars were built in total.
-The Daewoo Magnus, also known as Chevrolet Epica or Evanda in global markets, was nicknamed the Formosa 1.
-The Daewoo Matiz, also known as Chevrolet Matiz or Spark in global markets, was nicknamed the Formosa 2.
+The Daewoo Magnus, also known as Chevrolet Epica or Evanda in global markets, was rebadged as the Formosa Magnus.
+The Daewoo Matiz, also known as Chevrolet Matiz or Spark in global markets, was rebadged as the Formosa Matiz.

 Formosa Automobile started to sell imported Škoda vehicles in 2005, beginning with the Fabia.

-Future vehicles to be manufactured in Taiwan include the Škoda Fabia in 2007, to be rebadged as a Formosa model.
+This arrangement lasted until 2007.

 Prince Motors

-Prince Motors manufactured Suzuki vehicles in Taiwan, including the Suzuki Solio, Suzuki Swift, and Suzuki Grand Vitara.
+Prince Motors manufactured Suzuki, and actually these range of vehicles are produced locally, and as CKD vehicles for export markets.

 Ta Ching Motor

 Ta Ching Motor Co. assembled Subaru cars in Taiwan from 1989 to the early 2000s, and also developed a sedan version of the Subaru Justy which was unique to Taiwan.